 Beerenberg’s know-how, production methods and ideas are fundamental to the company’s success.
 The employee must protect this knowledge and only make use of it in the company’s interests.

-The employee must treat and store Beerenberg’s assets in a proper manner and secure them against damage and misuse.
-Use of Beerenberg’s buildings, equipment, materials, capital and other assets for purposes not directly related to the company’s operations without permission from superior is prohibited.
+The employee must treat and store Beerenberg’s assets, for example equipment, computers, software, information and property in a proper manner and secure them against damage, misuse and theft.
+Use of Beerenberg’s buildings, equipment, materials, capital and other assets for purposes not directly related to the company’s operations without permission from senior management is prohibited.

 3.4 Conflicts of interest

-The employee must not become involved in relationships that can, or can be perceived as being, in conflict with Beerenberg’s interests.
+The employee must not become involved in relationships that can or, or can be perceived as being, in conflict with Beerenberg’s interests.